nodejs/node/doc/api/async_hooks.md

 // After is called just after the resource's callback has finished. function after(asyncId) { }

-// Destroy is called when an AsyncWrap instance is destroyed. function destroy(asyncId) { }
+// Destroy is called when the resource is destroyed. function destroy(asyncId) { }

 // promiseResolve is called only for promise resources, when the